How to set up an SFTP active-active high availability cluster

 Note: This is different from the global datastore.

-Last but not the least, you need to set up a shared storage system for your cluster.
-The purpose of having a shared storage is that it allows users and file transfer clients to store and retrieve files to/from the same storage system regardless which SFTP server they manage to connect to.
+Lastly, you need to set up a shared storage system for your SFTP cluster.
+Shared storage allows users and file transfer clients to store and retrieve files to/from the same storage system, regardless of SFTP server connection.

-We already had an extensive discussion on this matter in the post "Setting Up a NAS Shared Storage for Your File Transfer Servers".
-That post already includes reasons for setting up as well as a detailed example on how to set up a shared storage, so I suggest you take the time to read it.
+Read more on this in the post "Setting Up a NAS Shared Storage for Your File Transfer Servers". which includes reasons for setup and a detailed example on setting up shared storage.

 Get started